semuconsulting/pyrtcm/README.md

 The following examples are available in the /examples folder:

+1. `rtcmserial.py` - illustrates how to stream RTCM data from serial/UART port.
 1. `rtcmfile.py` - illustrates how to stream RTCM data from binary log file.
-2. `rtcmserial.py` - illustrates how to stream RTCM data from serial/UART port.
+1. `rtcmsocket.py` illustrates how to implement a TCP Socket reader for RTCM messages using RTCMReader iterator functionality.
-3. `rtcmbuild.py` - illustrates how to construct RTCM payload from constituent datafields.
+1. `rtcmbuild.py` - illustrates how to construct RTCM payload from constituent datafields.
-4. `ntripclient.py` - illustrates a simple [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol) client using pyrtcm to parse the RTCM3 output.
+1. `ntripclient.py` - illustrates a simple [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol) client using pyrtcm to parse the RTCM3 output.

 ---
 ## <a name="extensibility">Extensibility</a>